CRNCwork/.github/profile/README.md

 As you go through the day CONTINUOUS COMPOUND the mental discipline by focusing on the NOWNESS of your time mgmt improvement.

-Discipline EQUALS freedom.
+Pray without ceasing to synch your will to THE IDEAL; improve the mental focus DISCIPLINE with each second.
 OWN every second.
-Pray with your being to improve the mental focus DISCIPLINE for each following second to become free.

 Practically, we usually cannot manage the tasks of our day by the second, so we pick a time blocking method to get tasks done.